Mattress Myths Winnipeg MB: Discover Truths & Buying Tips

 Myth 6.
 Buy a mattress with the longest warranty possible.

 Mattress warranties do not refer to the comfort life expectation of your purchase.
 The warranty covers defects in workmanship and materials.
-Just like many products used with extreme regularity, you’ll notice wear and tear before you reach the end of the warranty. (watch our Warranty video)
+Just like many products used with extreme regularity, you'll notice wear and tear before you reach the end of the warranty.
+For a comprehensive mattress types guide, consider factors such as material and construction. (watch our Warranty video)

 When buying a new mattress, read the warranty carefully even though there's very little difference in the terms and conditions of warranties from manufacturer to manufacturer.
 It's good to note that transportations costs (to and from the store) are usually not covered in the case of repair or replacement.
 As well, a new warranty is normally not issued when the mattress is replaced.